Compositional Dictionaries for Domain Adaptive Face Recognition: Experimental Evaluation

-We demonstrate here the convergence of the proposed domain invariant sparse coding in Algorithm~\ref{algo:coding} over a base dictionary learned using Algorithm~\ref{algo:basedict}.
-We first learn the domain base dictionary $\mathbf{D}_{10}$ using Algorithm~\ref{algo:basedict}, and also obtain the associated domain matrices $\mathbf{A}$, $\mathbf{B}$ and $\mathbf{C}$.
+We demonstrate here the convergence of the proposed domain-invariant sparse coding in Algorithm~\ref{algo:coding} over a base dictionary learned using Algorithm~\ref{algo:basedict}.
+We first learn the domain base dictionary $\mathbf{D}_{10}$ using Algorithm~\ref{algo:basedict}, and also obtain the associated domain matrices { (learned model codes)} $\mathbf{A}$, $\mathbf{B}$ and $\mathbf{C}$.
 The matrix $\mathbf{A}$ consists of $10$ columns and each column is a unique sparse representation for one of the 10 poses.
 The matrix $\mathbf{B}$ consists of $68$ columns, and each column describes one of the $68$ subjects.
 The matrix $\mathbf{C}$ consists of $21$ columns, and each column describes one of the $21$ illumination conditions.
 We observe no significant reconstruction improvements from the learned base dictionary after $2$ iterations of Algorithm~\ref{algo:basedict}.

 Given a face image $(s43, c29, f05)$, i.e., subject $s43$ in pose $c29$ under illumination $f05$, Fig.~\ref{fig:coding1_1}, \ref{fig:coding1_2} and \ref{fig:coding1_100} show the decomposed sparse representations for subject $s43$, pose $c29$ and illumination $f05$ after $1$, $2$ and $100$ iterations of Algorithm~\ref{algo:coding} respectively.
 We can notice that the decomposed sparse codes (color red) converge to the learned model codes (color blue) in $\mathbf{A}$, $\mathbf{B}$ and $\mathbf{C}$.
 As shown in Fig.~\ref{fig:converge_1}, we observe convergence after 4 iterations.